-Where L&D professionals see they need to grow in the future RedThread Research's recent survey of more than 300 L&D professionals revealed 7 categories and 39 skills they feel L&D will need for the future.
+Where L&D pros see they need to grow in the future RedThread Research's recent survey of more than 300 L&D professionals revealed 7 categories and 39 skills they feel L&D will need for the future.
 As L&D's role becomes more strategic, it isn't surprising that several categories besides traditional L&D made a showing.
 This model was created coding L&D professionals' responses to the open-ended question: What 3 skills do you feel L&D functions will need for the future?
-Responses were categorised into 39 skills, and then categorised into groups of skills, as shown in the chart.
+Responses were categorized into 39 skills, and then categorized into groups of skills, as shown in the chart.

-redthread research Key skills for L&D professionals at high-performing organisations Interestingly, L&D professionals in organisations with high performance feel that Leadership skills are most important for the future (18%).
-L&D functions are being asked to take the lead on several key organisation-wide initiatives, including upskilling the workforce and internal mobility.
+Key skills for L&D pros at high-performing organizations Interestingly, L&D professionals in organizations with high performance feel that leadership skills are most important for the future (18%).
+L&D functions are being asked to take the lead on several key organization-wide initiatives, including upskilling the workforce and internal mobility.
 This is a change for L&D professionals who have often fought the stereotype of being order takers.
-Additionally, L&D professionals in these high-performing organisations view Business Core skills to be as important as L&D Core skills (16%), as they are likely being asked to apply their expertise in people development to some of those more strategic discussions.
-Organisation performance was found using a combination of four business outcomes: (1) org met or exceeded its business goals for the last three years; (2) org responds quickly to marketplace changes; (3) org innovates faster than its competitors do; and (4) org's customers are more satisfied than its competitors' customers.
+Additionally, L&D professionals in these high-performing organizations view business core skills to be as important as L&D core skills (16%), as they are likely being asked to apply their expertise in people development to some of those more strategic discussions.
+Organization performance was found using a combination of four business outcomes: (1) org met or exceeded its business goals for the last three years; (2) org responds quickly to marketplace changes; (3) org innovates faster than its competitors do; and (4) org's customers are more satisfied than its competitors' customers.
 High-performing orgs are those in the top 25%.
-L&D professionals in orgs with high performance focus on Leadership, Core Business skills
+L&D pros in orgs with high performance focus on leadership, core business skills.

-"L&D is having a bit of an 'Oh, @#\$%' moment.
+"L&D is having a bit of an 'oh @#&%" moment.
 L&D functions are being expected to lead some pretty high-level initiatives, like mobility and upskilling.
-Our data indicates that L&D professionals may feel underprepared, and they're actively seeking leadership, business, and data skills as much as if not more than traditional L&D skills."
+Our data indicates that L&D pros may feel underprepared, and they're actively seeking leadership, business, and data skills as much as, if not more than, traditional L&D skills."